hermanwongkm/AlgoPratice/readme.md

 ## Searching

 Common Searching methods
 1. Use binary search.
+Note, use int mid = start + (end - start)/2;  to avoid overflow.
 You can make use of the sorted order to dispose of values you do not need/do not meet certain conditions.
+(Q1,Q2)
+2. Make use of the sorted property in a 2D array, and reduce either column or row.

 ---